Maintenance Phase

 Maintenance Phase is a health science and pop culture podcast that aims to debunk health and wellness-industry myths and discusses anti-fatness in mainstream American culture.
 It is hosted by Aubrey Gordon and Michael Hobbes.
-Launched in 2020, the podcast has addressed topics such as The Keto diet, Presidential Fitness Test, Weight Watchers, and various fad diets.
+Launched in 2020, the podcast has addressed topics such as the Keto diet, the Presidential Fitness Test, Weight Watchers, and various fad diets and diet self-help books.

 About

 Aubrey Gordon is an American author and activist who writes about fat liberation.
 Michael Hobbes is an American journalist and former reporter for the HuffPost.
 Both of them have written numerous times about the misinformation that originates from the health and wellness industry, as well as anti-fatness in American popular culture.

 In each episode, one of the hosts talks to the other about a particular topic and they both discuss and give insight on the subject.
-The majority of their episodes focus on a particular health product or widely-accepted fact that Gordon and Hobbes then discuss.
+The majority of their episodes focus on a particular health product or widely accepted fact that Gordon and Hobbes then discuss.

 Many of their episodes focus on debunking scientific misinformation in an easily understandable manner.

 The podcast is independently funded, relying on crowd-funding.